libdriver/ads1115/CONTRIBUTING.md

 10. Any target needs to be protected by .PHONY.

-11. Application, dynamic library, and static library templates are as follows.
+11. Application, dynamic library and static library templates are as follows.

     ```makefile
     # set all .PHONY